Cook, Learn, and Share to Fight Hunger.

 • Risotto and Grain Bowls: Diced pears add a sweet and juicy element to savory grain dishes.

-Varieties to Savor
+Varieties of Pears to Savor

 Pears come in a wide array of shapes, sizes, colors, and flavors.
 Here are a few popular varieties: